 - Letter from Robert L. Funseth, former Senior Deputy Assistant Secretary of State, Bureau for Refugees

 - Letter from the United Nations High Commissioner for Refugees (UNCHR) (.4MB)

 A finding aid to the complete collection is available.
 This finding aid is organized into series and subseries, with descriptive information and a box list of each included.

 Additionally, a searchable database of the Application Names files has been created.
 People who find their own file listed in the database who are interested in restricting access to their files can use a link included on the page to file their request.

 While the Applications Series of the collection offers a wealth of demographic and genealogical knowledge to researchers, the files contain personal information on over 12 ,000 individuals who applied for the Orderly Departure Program.
-To balance researcher accessibility with privacy concerns, the Archive will keep the Applications series restricted (closed) for six months.
-During this time, any person who worked with the FVPPA and has concerns over personal information possibly contained within the records can contact the archive to make the appropriate arrangements to safeguard his or her privacy.
-A web page has been created where individuals can search a database of applicant file names, but cannot view the content of the files themselves.
+To balance researcher accessibility with privacy concerns, the Archive kept the Applications series restricted (closed) for six months.
+During this time, any person who worked with the FVPPA and had concerns over personal information possibly contained within the records could contact the archive to make the appropriate arrangements to safeguard his or her privacy.
+A web page has been created where individuals can search a database of applicant file names.
 The web page includes contact information for the archive and instructions for individuals interested in restricting their files.
-On December 1, 2008, the Applications Series will be opened to the public for onsite research.

 This project was made possible by a grant from the National Historical Publications and Records Commission.